 - Fesoterodine fumarate (Toviaz)

-Other options for urge incontinence that hasn't responded to medication include:
+Options for urge incontinence that hasn't responded to medication include:

-- Percutaneous tibial nerve stimulation (or PTNS) which involves electrical stimulation of the sacral nerve by way of the tibial nerve.It's done in your doctor's office.
+- Percutaneous tibial nerve stimulation (or PTNS), which involves electrical stimulation of the sacral nerve by way of the tibial nerve.
+This would be done in your doctor's office.

 - InterStim Therapy, where a device is implanted that directly stimulates the sacral nerve.